christgau/wsdd/README.md

      Do not service http requests of the WSD protocol.
 This option is intended for debugging purposes where another process may handle the Get messages.

+ * `-c DIRECTORY`, `--chroot DIRECTORY`

+     Chroot into a separate directory to prevent access to other directories of the system.
+This increases security in case of a vulnerability in wsdd.
+     Consider setting the user and group under which wssd is running by using the `-u` option.

+ * `-u USER[:GROUP]`, `--user USER[:GROUP]`

+     Change user (and group) when running before handling network packets.
+     Together with `-c` this option can be used to increase security if the execution environment, like the init system, cannot ensure this in another way.

  * `-v`, `--verbose`